Sun Life MFS Global Value Fund

 Opinions and commentary provided by sub-advisor MFS Investment Management Canada Limited.

-• Charles Schwab - The portfolio's overweight position in the financial services provider benefited relative performance.
-The stock price advanced as it reported a relatively in-line and better-than-feared quarter.
+• NatWest Group PLC. - The portfolio's overweight position in the financial services company contributed to relative returns.
+The stock price appreciated as it reported solid financial results driven by lower impairment charges and a better-than-expected net interest margin.

 Significant Transactions